Churchill station (Edmonton)

 Churchill station is an Edmonton LRT station in Edmonton, Alberta.
 It serves the Capital Line, Metro Line, and Valley Line.

 An underground station beneath Churchill Square serves the Capital and Metro Lines and is a part of the Edmonton Pedway system.
-An at-grade surface platform for the Valley Line is above the underground station at Rue Hull (99 Street) and 102 Avenue, and was opened on November 4, 2023.
+An at-grade surface platform for the Valley Line is above the underground station at Rue Hull (99 Street) and 102 Avenue, and was opened on November 4, 2023 and is maintained by TransEd Partners on behalf of Edmonton Transit Service.

 History

 Churchill station opened on April 22, 1978 when the LRT system first began operations.

 In November 2006, Churchill became the first LRT station in Edmonton to have an exclusive advertisement campaign, with all ad space, as well as many other parts of the station, being used for advertisements for Enmax.